contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

     flight levels and temporal intervals as the grid above.
 Regions are available at pre-defined `contrails` thresholds of \[1, 2, 3, 4\].

-These endpoints are opinionated and intended (primarily) for machine-to-machine integration.
 These two endpoints represent a minimal yet complete set of capabilities for air traffic planners to explore and prototype contrail avoidance in air traffic decision support systems.

 The signature, behavior and design considerations of these two endpoints are detailed below.

-Future work may include adding a discovery/recommendation endpoint, to help consumers map aircraft configuration attributes to a recommended aircraft class.
+If/when multiple aircraft classes are implemented, future work may include a discovery/recommendation endpoint to may include adding a discovery/recommendation endpoint, to help consumers map aircraft configuration attributes to a recommended aircraft class.
 The materialization of such an endpoint requires additional product discovery, and should not block or hinder adoption of